fixstars/cuda-bundle-adjustment/README.md

 It optimizes camera poses and landmarks (3D points) represented by a graph.

 The reference CPU implementation is [RainerKuemmerle/g2o](https://github.com/RainerKuemmerle/g2o).
-This project is designed to provide following g2o features, which are commonly used in Visual SLAM.
+This project is designed to provide following g2o features, which are commonly used in Visual SLAM and SfM.

 - `g2o::BlockSolver_6_3`
 - `g2o::OptimizationAlgorithmLevenberg`
 - `g2o::VertexSE3Expmap`
-- `g2o::VertexSBAPointXYZ`
+- `g2o::VertexPointXYZ`
 - `g2o::EdgeSE3ProjectXYZ`
 - `g2o::EdgeStereoSE3ProjectXYZ`
+- `g2o::RobustKernelHuber`
+- `g2o::RobustKernelTukey`

 For example, see [Use cuda-bundle-adjustment in ORB-SLAM2](https://github.com/fixstars/cuda-bundle-adjustment/wiki/Use-cuda-bundle-adjustment-in-ORB-SLAM2).